geoSurge <> Google Cloud stakeholder record

 Initial Google Cloud contact

-Discussed AI-first credits, $350k support path, possible custom strategic structure, and senior introductions.
-Momentum slowed before a clear executable offer appeared.
+Opened the relationship, discussed AI-first startup support, possible strategic structure, and senior introductions.
+Momentum slowed before a clear executable path appeared.

 MA